Someone to manage your affairs

-If you need help looking after your money, you can give someone you trust access to your credit card and loan accounts.
-Find out about the different options and what they need to do.
+If you need help looking after your money, you can give someone you trust access to your credit card, loan and home insurance accounts.
+Find out about the different options available and how to become or appoint a representative.

 How could this help me?

-There are many reasons why you might need someone else to do this for you.
-For example, you may have a serious health condition or want to get things ready for when you might not be able to manage in the future.
+You might appoint a representative for many reasons.
+For example, you may have a serious health condition or you might want to get things ready for when you can’t manage them yourself.

 There are different types of access available depending on your situation.

 - Power of Attorney – gives someone the legal authority to make decisions on your behalf.

 - Court Order – to appoint someone to act on your behalf if you are unable.

 To confirm the identity of the representative, they will need to show us the following documents:

 - Power of Attorney or Court Order documents.